sucitw/learning-pyspark/README.md

-# Hello-World in Pyspark
+## Hello-World in Spark-Submit Command
-Attach the container
+Attach the container with your {CONTAINER ID}
 ```
-& docker exec -it {CONTAINER ID} /bin/bash
+$ docker exec -it {CONTAINER ID} /bin/bash
 ```
 Run the hello-world.py with spark-submit at the project root folder
 ```